 Where is the class being held?

 All classes will be in the Environmental Health & Safety Offices located in the Administrative Office Complex.
 View a campus map if you aren't familiar with the location of the AOC.

 Each CPR/AED class is two hours in length.
 After a two-hour class, you are completely

-The cost for a class is $15.00 which covers the cost of student materials and certification cards.
+The cost for a Heartsaver CPR/AED class is $20.00.
+The BLS level courses are $30.00 and First Aid courses are $40.00 The class fee covers the cost of student materials and certification cards.
 The class is free to Building Safety Coordinators unless they would like to purchase a workbook for $12.00.
 Otherwise, they may sign out a workbook from the EH&S Library.

 No. All payments must be made through TouchNet at the registration link above.